MartinSahlen/cloud-functions-python/README.md

 The library will create a `cloudfn` folder wherever it is used, which can safely be put in `.gitignore`.
 It contains build files and cache for python packages.

+## Dependencies
+This library works with [pip](https://pypi.python.org/pypi) OOTB.
+Just add your `requirements.txt` file in the root of the repo and you are golden.
+It obviously needs `pycloudfn` to be present.

 ### Handling a http request

 look at the [Request](https://github.com/MartinSahlen/cloud-functions-python/blob/master/cloudfn/http.py)